 - (14) "I have finally determined to accept the Commission of Commander in Chief of the Armies of the United States ...
-I must decline ... that I can receive any emoluments annexed to the appointment"54 - (15) "many instances may be produced of many needless offices being created, and many inferior officers, who receive far greater emoluments of office than the first President of the State"55 - (16) "will not justify to my scruples the receiving any future emoluments from my commission.
-I therefore renounce from this time all claim to the compensations attached to my military station during the war or after it ... [however] I shall accordingly retain my rank"56
+I must decline ... that I can receive any emoluments annexed to the appointment" 154 - (15) "many instances may be produced of many needless offices being created, and

-52 Readers can replicate the initial search by using the 'Collocates' tab, entering 'emolument' in the 'Query' box and 'accept' or 'receive' in the 'Collocate' box, and selecting '6' Left and '6' Right.
+&lt;sup>52 Readers can replicate the initial search by using the 'Collocates' tab, entering 'emolument\' in the 'Query' box and 'accept\' or 'receive\' in the 'Collocate' box, and selecting '6' Left and '6' Right.
 The results of this COFEA search will produce 73 hits for 'accept' and 175 hits for 'receive'.
-These numbers are higher than those reported by the authors because the authors refined their search results by eliminating cases where emolument was not the direct object of 'accept' or 'receive' and eliminating duplicates.
+These numbers are higher than those reported by the authors because the authors refined their search results by eliminating cases where emolument\ was not the direct object of 'accept' or 'receive' and eliminating duplicates.

-53 The modifying linguistic structures accounted for in this analysis were: prepositional phrases, relative clauses, adverbials, attributive adjectives, complement clauses, 'other' in coordinated noun phrases, and semi-determiners.
+&lt;sup>53 The modifying linguistic structures accounted for in this analysis were: prepositional phrases, relative clauses, adverbials, attributive adjectives, complement clauses, 'other' in coordinated noun phrases, and semi-determiners.
 The on-line appendix contains a chart listing all 149 cases.

-54 From George Washington to John Adams, July 13, 1798, 2 THE PAPERS OF GEORGE WASHINGTON, RETIREMENT SERIES 402-404 (W. W. Abbot ed.
+&lt;sup>54 From George Washington to John Adams, July 13, 1798, 2 THE PAPERS OF GEORGE WASHINGTON, RETIREMENT SERIES 402-404 (W. W. Abbot ed.
 1998) (emphasis added), https://founders.archives.gov/documents/Washington/06-02-02-0314.
 Images of the original texts from which this and following examples are taken can be found in the on-line appendix.